Skip to content

 The challenge isn’t finding them — it’s structuring the financing so the transaction works.

-What an MBO is
+What is an MBO?

 An MBO isn’t reserved for large companies or investment funds.
 It also works — and often works very well — when a general manager, an operations director, or a solid management team wants to take the reins.